S-M-J-I/S-M-J-I/README.md

 - Champion of the UIU CSE Department Project Showcase in the Software Engineering Lab Category
 - Champion of the UIU CSE Department Project Showcase in the DMBS Lab Category
 - Champion of the UIU CSE Department Project Showcase in the Advanced OOP Lab Category
+- Champion of the Hult Prize OnCampus Round
 - 1st Runners-Up of the UIU Intra-University Deep Learning Sprint
 - 1st Runners-Up of the Programming for Beginners Contest.